mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

 })
 ```

 We could issue a *find and check* to see if it's there, but that's inefficient when we have the ability to *upsert*.
 This here is an *upsert*.

-We use the update method instead of the Insert method.

-The first argument to update is the query, so we're going to look to update a document where the title is Call of Duty.

-This portion here is the update itself, where we set title Call of Duty and year 2003.

-And this is the options document, the third parameter to update.

-We specified upsert true, so if the query doesn't find a document to update, it will be written instead as a new document.
+We use the *update* method instead of the *Insert* method.
+The first argument to *update* is the query, so we're going to look to *update* a document where the *title is Call of Duty*.
+This portion here is the *update* itself, where we set *title  to Call of Duty and year  to 2003*.
+And this is the *upsert* document, the third parameter to *update*.
+We specified *upsert  to true*, so if the query doesn't find a document to *update*, it will be written instead as a new document.

 Now, we've controlled all of the data that's gone into this collection, so we don't expect any documents to have been modified.

-So here, we have an expect that the upsertResult.result.nModified is going to be zero.

-And scrolling down a little, we'll go ahead and console log out the upserted key of the result object.

-And that key contains an array that holds an index information and the _id of the upserted or freshly written document.
+So here, we have an expect that the *upsertResult.result.nModified is going to be zero*.
+And scrolling down a little, we'll go ahead and *console log* out the *upserted key of the result object*.
+And that key contains an *array* that holds an *index information and the _id of the upserted or freshly written document*.

 So what if the document existed?

-Here, we have another update operation where we search for a document with the title Call of Duty.

-We know it was just inserted.

-This time, we'll update the year to 2018.

-Next year, we'll have to update it to 2019 based on the Call of Duty release schedule.

-Lastly, we'll specify upsert true.

-Then, we'll console log out the result of that update operation, and expect that upsertResult.result.nModified is one.
+Here, we have another *update* operation where we search for a document with the *title, Call of Duty*.
+We know it was just *inserted*.
+This time, we'll *update the year to 2018*.
+Next year, we'll have to *update it to 2019* based on the *Call of Duty* release schedule.
+Lastly, we'll specify *upsert true*.
+Then, we'll *console log* out the result of that *update* operation, and expect that *upsertResult.result.nModified is one*.

-We see a lot of information printed out, but if we scroll up through this output, we can see nModified is one, and there is no upsert key in this object.

-Upserts are useful, especially when we can make a write operation generic enough that updating or inserting should give the same result to our application.

-This is how some websites handle sign up and updating a client account within the same operation.
+We see a lot of information printed out, but if we scroll up through this output, we can see *nModified is one*, and there is no *upsert key in this object*. *Upserts* are useful, especially when we can make a write operation generic enough that *updating or inserting* should give the same result to our application. *This is how some websites handle sign up and updating a client account within the same operation*.

 So let's summarize.

-The two idiomatic methods for inserting documents are insertOne and insertMany.

-Trying to insert a duplicate _id will fail.

-And as an alternative to inserting a document, an upsert in an update method can be used instead.
+The two idiomatic methods for inserting documents are *insertOne and insertMany*.
+Trying to insert a *duplicate _id* will fail.
+And as an alternative to inserting a document, *an upsert in an update method* can be used instead.